Every farm visitor and or customer at one of the many events we attend always asks …..

 Question: Why do we hire someone and not do it ourselves?

 Answer: We are not young chickens anymore.
 Paul has trouble with his knees.
-We are not experts and if you wants a good harvest with fiber that is worthy of processing to yarn and other products, you need to have is shorn off in the most efficient manner while also keeping stress to a minimum for the alpaca.
+We are not experts in the art of shearing an alpaca … believe me I’ve tried!
+If you wants a good harvest with fiber that is worthy of processing to yarn and other products, you need to have your fiber shorn off in the most efficient manner while also keeping stress to a minimum for the alpaca.
 Although we are pretty healthy, we prefer to pay the experts their due wages for the work they do.
-The shearing is all done in a matter of a few hours and we are good to go till next year.
-It's a day of hard work, but organization and preparation is the key.
+The shearing is all done in a matter of a few hours with each alpaca being down on the matt about 5 minutes… and then we are good to go till next year.
+It’s a day of hard and dirty work, but organization and preparation is the key.

 Once the harvest is complete and the guys have gone off to shear for someone else, we take a DEEP breath and relax for the rest of the day and evening.
 Then our real work begins ……

-1. Add hot water with a little bit of gentle detergent to the sink.
+1. Add hot water with a little bit of gentle detergent to the tub.

 2. Add the lingerie with the fiber to the water.
-Push it down to Soak
+Push it down to Soak.
+Make sure your machine is not going to agitate … just soak.

 3. Let the fiber soak in the hot water for about 10 minutes.

-4. Drain the water, squeezing the bag ( DO NOT WRING )
+4. Drain the water, spin … or squeeze the bag ( DO NOT WRING )

-5. Add more hot water to the sink and soak again for another 10 minutes, Drain
+5. Add more hot water to the tub and soak again for another 10 minutes, Drain and spin

 6. Soak and Drain until the water is clear.

-7. Add COLD water to the sink, soak and drain.
+7. Add COLD water to the tub, soak and drain and spin.

 QUESTION: What kind of dertergent do you iuse to wash your fiber?